DAREUK/tre-federation/architecture/5_Data_Layer/5_5_Data_Interoperability.md

 ### Syntactic interoperability

 The most straightforward level of interoperability is syntactic or schema-level: are the datasets to be connected the same shape in at least one of their dimensions?
-In the horizontally and vertically partitioned dataspace we introduced in Section 0 there are two strong assumptions:
+In the horizontally and vertically partitioned dataspace we introduced in [Section 2.2](../2_Strategic_Case/2_2_The_Federation_Challenge.md) there are two strong assumptions:
  * EITHER the datasets have the same set of data subjects in the same order (e.g., different sets of attributes about the same group of people, ordered the same way);
  * OR the datasets have the same set of attributes in the same order (e.g., the same set of attributes about two different groups of people).